spf13/cobra/site/content/user_guide.md

 rootCmd.MarkFlagsMutuallyExclusive("json", "yaml")
 ```

-If you want to require least one flag from a group to be present, you can use `MarkFlagsOneRequired`.
+If you want to require at least one flag from a group to be present, you can use `MarkFlagsOneRequired`.
 This can be combined with `MarkFlagsMutuallyExclusive` to enforce exactly one flag from a given group:
 ```go
 rootCmd.Flags().BoolVar(&ofJson, "json", false, "Output in JSON")